-Welcome to the homepage for ECON 200, Introductory Macroeconomics.
-Below you will find links to all class lectures, as well as some relevant videos and information I’ve created or pulled together from the Internet.
+Welcome to the homepage for ECON200, Introductory Macroeconomics.
+Below you will find links to all class lectures, as well as some relevant videos and information I’ve created or pulled together from the internet.
 If you have anything you think would be worth adding, please let me know.
-You can find me in my office on: Monday 9am-10am; Monday 1:35pm-2:20pm; Wednesday 1:35pm-2:30pm; Wednesday 3:30-5:05; Friday 1:35pm-2:20pm.
+You can find me in my office on: Tuesday and Thursday during two time slots, 10:45am-12:00pm and 2:00pm-3:15pm.
 Office hours are occasionally rescheduled due to conflicts.
 Please try to make an appointment before coming by.

 Frequently Asked Questions and Answers: